keven4ever/kylo_docker/README.md

 sysctl -w vm.max_map_count=262144
 ```
 ctrl-A + D to exist the screen session.
-2.Start container
+2. Start container
 ```
 docker run -it -v <absoluate path of your local directory to be mounted to container>:/var/share -p 8400:8400 -p 8079:8079 -p 8088:8088 -p 10000:10000 keven4ever/kylo_docker:latest bash
 ```
-3.after few mins, access http://localhost:8400 from host browser and login with dladmin/thinkbig
+3. After few mins, access http://localhost:8400 from host browser and login with dladmin/thinkbig
-4.After login, import template first, then create a categoly, then start to import feed.
+4. After login, import template first, then create a categoly, then start to import feed.